+This plotting option is only available when the full grid data is saved in the simulation.
 This option plots the sound distribution due to the source signal as a 2D plot.

 Users can define the sound pressure (linear) range used for the color scale as well as the time step to plot.
 The averaging window defaults to 0 s, indicating no time averaging.
 If a user desires a time averaged plot, the averaging value can be set to any value between zero and the length of the signal under analysis.
+If the model is 3D, the user can define the vertical slice to plot.

-An example sound distribution 2D (sound pressure) plot is shown below when dealing with a 68 Hz sinusoid source signal, inspecting the final time step in the simulation (based on the configuration as detailed at the beginning of this section):
+An example sound distribution 2D (sound pressure) plot is shown below when dealing with a 34 Hz sinusoid source signal, inspecting the final time step in the simulation (based on the configuration as detailed at the beginning of this section):